BryanSchuetz/dai/_contacts/douye-ikhumi.md

 image: "/uploads/douye-ikhumi.jpg"
 job-title: Manager, Contracts and Consultancy Management
 email: douye_ikhumi@dai.com
+summary: |
-summary: 'Douye Ikhumi manages the consultancy, contracting, and negotiation aspects of DAI’s work in Nigeria.
+  Douye Ikhumi manages the consultancy, contracting, and negotiation aspects of DAI’s work in Nigeria.
 Additionally, she provides technical services in programme design and institutional capacity building to private clients and donor-funded projects.
   She currently serves as the Capacity Building and Resource Mobilization Advisor